Policies control access to data based on the content of the data. A policy consists of one or more rules.

 Choose Catalog > Policies to view, create, or manage policies.

-You must have the Admin role for the Watson Knowledge Catalog app to create categories, policies, and rules.
+You must have the Admin role for the Watson Knowledge Catalog service to create categories, policies, and rules.
 Other users can only view categories, policies, and rules.

 Some Watson Knowledge Catalog plans do not allow you to create or enforce policies.